jamesbrainard/Classifying-BAL-Quasars/README.md

     for col in flux_cols:
         data[f'{col}_LUMINOSITY'] = 4 * numpy.pi * (data['Distance_Mpc']**2) * data[col]

+### Downsizing
+GitHub has a file size limit of 100MB.
+This means that the dataset (even the clean one) cannot be uploaded. *data/Clean_Quasar_Data.csv* is a randomized 1/4 copy of the original Clean_Quasar_Data.
+If you attempt to run the preprocessing files, they will not work unless you create a localdata/ file with data from the Lyke et al. (2020) paper on your own.

+However, that step is not necessary to see the models in action.
+The dataset is still very large, even after a major downsize.
+Contact James Brainard (repository owner) for any inquiries about the full data.

+The notebook file outputs as displayed in this repository were obtained using the full dataset.

 ### KNN-Imputation
 There is a good deal of missing data in our columns.
 Rather than using simple mean imputation, we make use of the surplus of data at our disposal with KNN imputation.
 KNN imputation fills in missing data by using all other columns to find and use the most similar other rows (neighbors) in the dataset.
 This does, however, require far more excess computational power than any other method used.